sigmaister/copy_CollapsOS/apps/zasm/README.md

 Whenever a `.equ` directive is evaluated, its resulting value is saved in a special "last value" register that can then be used in any expression.
+This last value is referenced with the `@` special symbol.
 This is very useful for variable definitions and for jump tables.

+Note that `.org` also affect the last value.

 ## Includes